The Day of the Doctor: Continuity

-Other references are made to previous multi-Doctor anniversary stories, The Three Doctors (1972–1973) and The Five Doctors (1983).
-Some of the Brigadier's dialogue from the former serial is alluded to when Kate asks for an incident report code-named "Cromer"; in the earlier story, upon being transported to another universe, the Brigadier initially believes himself to be near the coastal Norfolk town.
-When the War Doctor appears with the Tenth and Eleventh Doctors in 1562, Clara remarks, "I think there's three of them now," to which Kate responds, "There's a precedent for that," in reference to The Three Doctors.
+Other references are made to previous multi-Doctor anniversary stories, The Three Doctors (1972–1973) and "The Five Doctors" (1983).
+Some of the Brigadier's dialogue from the former serial is alluded to when Kate asks for an incident report code-named "Cromer"; in the earlier story, upon being transported to another universe, the Brigadier initially believes himself to be in the coastal Norfolk town.
+When the War Doctor appears with the Tenth and Eleventh Doctors in 1562, Clara remarks, "I think there's three of them now", to which Kate responds, "There's a precedent for that", in reference to The Three Doctors.
 The Eleventh Doctor's dismissal of the Tenth and War Doctors as "sandshoes and grandad" to mock their respective footwear and age echo the First Doctor's description of his two successors in The Three Doctors as "a dandy and a clown"; the War Doctor's initial incredulous reaction upon hearing his description also reflects this moment.
 When all of the Doctors unite to freeze Gallifrey, the General says, "I didn't know when I was well-off.
 All twelve of them." which recalls one of the Brigadier's lines from The Three Doctors: "Three of them, eh?
 I didn't know when I was well off."
-A line of the First Doctor's from The Five Doctors is also reused near the end of the episode, when the Tenth Doctor tells the Eleventh, "It's good to know my future is in safe hands" (similar to what the First told the Fifth Doctor in the earlier story).
+A line of the First Doctor's from "The Five Doctors" is also reused near the end of the episode, when the Tenth Doctor tells the Eleventh, "It's good to know my future is in safe hands" (similar to what the First Doctor told the Fifth in the earlier story).

-Lines from past serials reappear in the special.
+Lines from past stories reappear in the special.
 The Eleventh Doctor resurrects the phrase "reverse the polarity", associated with the Third Doctor, to comical effect.
-In trying to compensate for the presence of three Doctors who utilise different console rooms, the Tenth Doctor's TARDIS console briefly changes to the War Doctor's console room, seen again later in the episode, before settling on the Eleventh's.
+In trying to compensate for the presence of three Doctors who utilise different console rooms, the Tenth Doctor's TARDIS console briefly changes to the War's console room, seen again later in the episode, before settling on the Eleventh's.
 The Tenth Doctor proceeds to say, "Oh you've redecorated!
-I don't like it", a line originally used by the Second Doctor when remarking on the Third Doctor's TARDIS interior in The Three Doctors and later reused by the Second and Eleventh Doctors respectively in The Five Doctors and "Closing Time" (2011).
+I don't like it", a line originally used by the Second Doctor when remarking on the Third Doctor's TARDIS interior in The Three Doctors and later reused by the Second and Eleventh Doctors respectively in "The Five Doctors" and "Closing Time" (2011).
 One of the War Doctor's final lines of dialogue prior to regenerating is "wearing a bit thin", echoing some of the First Doctor's final words prior to regenerating at the end of The Tenth Planet (1966), "this old body of mine is wearing a bit thin".

-The Moment's description of the TARDIS' sound as a "wheezing, groaning sound" is a reference to its frequent description in the Target novelisations.
+The Moment's description of the TARDIS' sound as a "wheezing, groaning sound" is a reference to its frequent description in Target novelisations.